ractive/air-combat/README.md

 ## How to play

 Press and hold button B to shoot and drop bombs with A (if you collected any).
 In the browser, use key E or Enter for button B and Q or space for button A.
+If you play with a second player (only available in the browser), the second player can be controlled with the keys J, K, L, I and U and O.

 Collect the green powerups to upgrade your weapon and to get points.

 The hearts will give you more lifes (max.
 5).
-If you got shot or collide with an enemy, first the weapon upgrades are destroyed before you loose a life
+If you got shot or collide with an enemy, first the weapon upgrades are destroyed before you loose a life.

+When playing in "hardcore" mode, the enemies take double as many hits as normal.

 ## Code
 This game was developed for the arcade.makecode.com platform.
 When [opening it in arcade.makecode.com](https://arcade.makecode.com/#pub:github:ractive/air-combat) you can also download it to supported devices like the [PyGamer](https://www.adafruit.com/product/4242).